pralab/AdversarialPruningBenchmark/README.md

 Contributing to the benchmark is simple and requires just three steps:

-**STEP 1**: New Taxonomy entry.
+**STEP 1**: _New Taxonomy entry_.
 Compile the taxonomy of your AP method in our [Google Drive form](https://forms.gle/M4gzq2BEC6CzZhPv7).
 This will automatically process your AP and send you a corresponding JSON entry via email.

-**STEP 2**: Clone the AP repo and evaluate the checkpoints as follows:
+**STEP 2**: _Run evaluation._ Clone the AP repo and evaluate the checkpoints as follows:
 ```python
 import torch
 from utils.utils import model_key_maker, load_model